 - How do brands know which category they belong to?

-As I mentioned earlier, these categories are based on the use of consumer data.
-While each company should consult their legal department to determine where their business sits, I’ve outlined the definitions below.
+These categories are based on the use of consumer data.
+While each company should consult their legal department to determine where their business sits, we’ve outlined the definitions below.

 - “Business”: A for-profit entity doing business in California that collects consumers’ personal information itself or on the behalf of others (either alone or jointly) and: